SuperMalinge/MasterMindGPT/README.md

 # How To Use

-- Simply write any instruction in any language in free text to get started.
+- Simply write any instruction in english language in free text to get started.

 ## Developer
 Discord: SuperMalinge